replica watches represents the spirit of exploration and pursuit of the unknown.

 Kyle was severely wounded during a rooftop attack in the Helmand province of Afghanistan when he threw himself on a live grenade to shield two fellow Marines.
 Both Marines were severely wounded but survived thanks to Kyle’s bravery.

-Kyle spent nearly two years recovering at Walter Reed National Military Medical Center, where he’s had more than 30 surgeries to repair his teeth, jaw, and arm.
+Kyle spent nearly two years recovering at Walter Reed National Military Medical Center, where he has had more than 30 surgeries to repair his teeth, jaw, and arm.
 He has also had to adapt to the loss of his right eye.
-In spite of all of this, Kyle keeps his experience in perspective: “I’m still here and kicking, and I have all my limbs, so you’ll never hear me complain.”
+Despite all of this, Kyle keeps his experience in perspective: “I’m still here and kicking, and I have all my limbs, so you’ll never hear me complain.”

 Sentinels of Freedom (SOF) provided Kyle with financial and personal support and guidance throughout his college journey.
 He graduated with a bachelor’s degree in international studies from the University of South Carolina.
 Kyle has also attended several networking events with SOF and recently attended the Association of the United States Army conference in Washington, D.C., with SOF Chairman and CEO Mike Conklin.